-The character Sheen plays – like the Lamonds – began his trek in Saint-Jean-Pied-de-Port before maneuvering the Pyrenees and ultimately arriving at the 11th century Cathedral of Santiago de Compostela where St. James the Apostle’s remains are thought to be buried.
-The Lamonds describe their experience as a lot more grueling than the big screen version.
+The character Sheen plays – like the Lamonds – began his trek in Saint-Jean-Pied-de-Port before manoeuvring the Pyrenees and ultimately arriving at the 11th-century Cathedral of Santiago de Compostela where St. James the Apostle’s remains are thought to be buried.
+The Lamonds describe their experience as a lot more gruelling than the big-screen version.
 On the other hand, Anita reasons, “Everybody does the Camino in their own way – for their own reasons – and who’s to say there’s a right way or wrong way?”

 She and her husband began their pilgrimage in the fierce heat of late summer.
 And although their long hikes – 10-hour days were routine – occasionally took them along paved or shaded roads, such “luxuries” were the exception.

 More common?
 Brutal temperatures in the low 100s and hilly, uneven terrain studded with rocks and pebbles.
 The Lamonds and fellow pilgrims jockeyed for space with local farmers herding cows to pasture and vied with one another for bunk space (bed bug-free on a good night), toilet time and food in the humble hostels (“albergue” or “refugio” in Spanish) that sheltered them most nights.
 They endured their share of blisters, bandaged, beat-up feet and mild orthopedic issues and watched others deal with far worse.